 The World Association of Zoos and Aquariums (WAZA) has joined with two branches of the IUCN Species Survival Commission (IUCN/SSC) – the Conservation Breeding Specialist Group (CBSG) and the Amphibian Specialist Group (ASG) – to form the Amphibian Ark (AArk).
 Since 2006 the Amphibian Ark has been helping zoos and aquariums to address the captive components of the Amphibian Conservation Action Plan, saving as many species as possible by providing global coordination, technical guidance, training, necessary linkages to other IUCN groups, communications, and guiding publicity and capital campaigns.

-The AArk vision is the world’s amphibians safe in nature, and the mission is ensuring the global survival of amphibians, focusing on those that cannot currently be safeguarded in nature.
+The AArk vision is the world’s amphibians safe in nature, and the mission is ensuring the survival and diversity of amphibian species focusing on those that cannot currently be safe-guarded in their natural environments.
 The AArk coordinates captive programs implemented by partners around the world, with the first emphasis on programs within the countries where the species occur in the wild, and with a constant attention to the obligation to couple captive conservation measures with necessary efforts to protect or restore species in their natural habitats.

 A Steering Committee, with Executive Co-Chairs from each of the three principal partners, provide strategic guidance on the activities of the AArk and ensure excellent communication with all stakeholders.
 Two full-time and two part-time dedicated positions coordinate all aspects of implementation within the AArk initiative; assist AArk partners in evaluating amphibian conservation needs and regions for conservation work both in captivity and in nature; lead development and implementation of training programs for building capacity of individuals and institutions; and develop communications strategies, messages, and materials to promote understanding and action on behalf of amphibian conservation.